alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 s1.
 Special Import Certificate (SIC) for EU authorised veterinary medicinal products s2.
 Special Treatment Certificate (STC) for all other products. s3.
 Wholesale Dealers Import Certificate (WDIC) for wholesalers who import and hold medicinal products that are then supplied to the holder of an SIC or STC. s4.
-Research Import Certificate (RIC). for project licence holders who need a product or substance for licenced use in research performed under the Animal (Scientific Procedure) Act (A(SP)A).
+Research Import Certificate (RIC) for project licence holders who need a product or substance for licenced use in research performed under the Animal (Scientific Procedure) Act (A(SP)A).

 ###SICs and STCs